-With PHP, teens are able to receive intensive mental health treatment while continuing to live at home.
+With PHP, teens are able to receive intensive mental health treatment while continuing to live at home In North Carolina.

 Partial hospitalization allows teens to make mental health a priority in their lives.
 They accomplish this with a targeted, skills-focused group therapy curriculum.
 PHP treatment is five days per week from 9am-3pm.
 As a result of the high frequency and family support, teens can more quickly reach their goals.
 Our goal is to get teens back to their lives quickly, with even more understanding of themselves and more effective skills and coping strategies.

-Our partial hospitalization program was created with the goal of helping teens target serious mental health challenges that interfere with their daily lives.
+Our partial hospitalization program was created to help teens target serious mental health challenges that interfere with their daily lives.
 The teens we help are usually struggling with symptoms of one or more of the following:

 - intense anxiety